pulumi/docs/install/index.md

 > **Note:** The Windows installer for the v0.11.1 and v0.11.2 releases is missing key components and will not function correctly.
 In the meantime, please use the [Pulumi v0.11.0 Windows x64 installer](/releases/pulumi-v0.11.0-windows.x64.zip).
 This issue is tracked by [pulumi/sdk#14](https://github.com/pulumi/sdk/issues/14).

 <!--
-Tracked by https://github.com/pulumi/home/issues/156.
-Not linked in the text, since "home" will not be open-sourced.
+The below known issue is tracked by https://github.com/pulumi/home/issues/156.
+Not linked in the doc, since "home" will not be OSS in its current form.
 -->

 > **Note:** Due to a known issue, the SDK must be installed in a path that has no spaces.
 For instance, the path `C:\Program Files` will not work correctly.